 Regular Eye Examinations

 Research suggests that 25 per cent of UK adults haven’t had an eye test in the past two years – or even at all.
-Everyone should have their eyes tested at least once every two years even if they don’t need glasses.
-Having an eye examination is an important health check for your eyes.
-Optometrists are trained to examine your eyes for spectacles and contact lenses but most importantly to detect signs of eye disease and other serious conditions.
+Even if they don’t need glasses, everyone should have their eyes tested at least once every two years.
+An eye examination is an important health check for your eyes.
+Optometrists are trained to examine your eyes to tell you if you need spectacles and contact lenses; most importantly they are trained to detect signs of eye disease and other serious conditions.
 Early detection of disease increases your chance of successful treatment.
 Some people should have their eyes tested more frequently, for example, if there is a family history of eye disease.

 Eye examinations really are nothing to worry about.
 Most people don’t have an eye condition.
 Sight changes naturally with the ageing process, and for many people glasses are all they need to see clearly; most people will require reading and distance spectacles as they get older.
 Eye examinations are quick and painless, and for some people they’re free.

-Any changes you notice in your vision should be checked by your optometrist.
+If you notice any changes in your vision, you should have them checked by your optometrist.
 So if you can’t see as clearly as you used to, you have difficulty seeing distant objects or you have difficulty reading, you need to go for an eye examination with an optometrist.

 If you have developed an eye condition, detecting it early can make a difference to treatments and how your sight may be affected in the future.
 It doesn’t mean that you’ll lose your sight.
 Many eye conditions can be treated, and the earlier the treatment starts the better.